Prevole/grunt-docker/README.md

 ## Release History

+### 0.0.2
+- Updated the docker version to 0.2.3

+### 0.0.1
-0.0.1 - Initial project creation that is working at least for my setup
+- Initial project creation that is working at least for my setup

 ## License
 Copyright (c) 2012 Prevole